How we communicate

 This information is very important, please keep the school up to date on any changes.

-Assemblies are held twice a term (except in Term 4) on a Thursday afternoon in the Assembly area.
-Dates of each assembly are advised through the ‘Messenger‘ newsletter, Class Presentation Assemblies begin at 2.15pm and Awards Assemblies start at 2.30pm.
+Assemblies are held twice a term (except in Term 4) on a Thursday afternoon in the Primary Assembly area.
+Dates of each assembly are advised through the ‘Messenger‘ newsletter, and on the Term Planner.
+Class Presentation Assemblies begin at 2.15pm and Awards Assemblies begin at 2.30pm.
 At these assemblies coming events are discussed, small celebrations are shared and a merit award is given to selected children from each class.
 Parents and Community members are welcome to attend.

 At the end of the school year a Presentation Evening is held.
-Students present items and Academic Excellence, Endeavour and other Awards are presented.
+Classes usually present items and Academic Excellence, Endeavour and other Awards are presented.
 Graduating students are acknowledged as well as Kindy students.

 From time to time, a teacher may have concerns about your child’s progress and arrange an interview time with you.
 Parents are also encouraged to make appointments to discuss their child’s progress, especially if there are concerns on your part.
 Remember if there are concerns, your child’s teacher should be your first port of call.
 Please phone the school or write a note to the teacher to make an appointment.

-- Students will receive a formal written report, sent out on Connect, at the end of Semester 1 & Semester 2.
+- Students will receive a formal written report, sent out on Compass, at the end of Semester 1 & Semester 2.

 - Please note that your child’s teacher may request a meeting with you to discuss your child/ren’s progress.